Alluxio/alluxio/docs/en/operation/Metrics-System.md

 Then, start Alluxio, CSV files containing metrics will be found in the `sink.csv.directory`.
 The file name will correspond with the metric name.

-All possible sink specific configurations can be found within their respective class files:
-`$ALLUXIO_HOME/core/common/src/main/java/alluxio/metrics/sink/`.
+Refer to `metrics.properties.template` for all possible sink specific configurations.

 ## Supported Metrics